 Before you submit any personal information in an entry form, be sure to read the fine print.
 If you're entering a contest or sweepstakes to win an iPad, make sure that the rules seem legitimate.

-If there are no rules at all, that's a sign that the giveaway may not be legit.
+If there are no rules at all, that's a sign that the giveaway might not be trustworthy.

 3. Beware of "Too Good to Be True" Offers

 Some iPad scams spin a story about why a large number of free tablets are being given away for free.
-For example, there was a minor flaw in the manufacturing process that made them impossible to sell, so the company decided to give them away.
+For example, they might say there was a minor flaw in the manufacturing process that made them impossible to sell, so the company decided to give them away.

 But it doesn't make sense that companies would give away such an expensive item to anyone that requests one.
 Many of these so-called "freebies" ask you to sign up for various offers, which can cost you money, expose you to identity fraud, or jeopardize your privacy.
 Make sure you know exactly what you're getting into before you start.